 There are dozens of ways to serve pulled pork, but the classic Carolina recipe calls for pork dressed with a light sauce served on a bun with a dollop of coleslaw on top.
 The idea is that the sweet flavor and cold temperature of the coleslaw will tame the heat of the pork.
 You can also add sauces made from ketchup and vinegar to your pork.

 You’ll find just as many ways to use any leftover that you have.
 Try topping tortilla chips with the pork, sliced fresh or pickled jalapenos, shredded cheese and your favorite salsa.
-You can also make a pressed sandwich with the pulled pork, shredded cheese and mustard.
+You can also make a pressed sandwich with the pulled pork, shredded cheese and mustard, and make tacos with a tortilla press.
 The more you make the best pulled pork recipe, the more ways you’ll find to use that meat.